English

 The photograph is all that remains.
 Following Stalin’s consolidation of power in the 1930s, the Boichukists were accused of “Ukrainian bourgeois nationalism” and many executed, including Mykhailo and his wife Sofia in 1938.
 Their murals were painted over and their paintings locked away or destroyed.

 In the catalogue accompanying the exhibition there are essayists who write about the explosion of creativity following the Bolshevik Revolution fairly objectively.
 Tetiana Zhmurko, Head of Modern Art at NAMU, explains how “As the capital of the Ukrainian Socialist Soviet Republic (UkrSS) from 1921 to 1934, Kharkiv was quickly transformed into a refined cultural centre, having previously been a truly provincial city.
-The state policy of ‘Ukrainization’, which promoted the national language and culture, stimulated advancements in art and science.
+The state policy of ‘Ukrainization,’ which promoted the national language and culture, stimulated advancements in art and science.

 “Numerous art collectives were set up, dozens of varied literary magazines were launched, experimental theatres were founded and the film industry was rapidly growing.”

 Olena Kashuba-Volvach, one of the exhibition’s co-curators, credits the Bolsheviks for introducing universal education, engaging with Ukrainian organisations that did not support them and creating workers facilities (Razak) to prepare workers and peasants for higher education.
-“These changes succeeded in broadening the local base of Ukrainian culture, many people, especially of the younger generation, who would likely have remained illiterate in previous decades, now received and had the opportunity in creative activities.”
+“These changes succeeded in broadening the local base of Ukrainian culture, many people, especially of the younger generation, who would likely have remained illiterate in previous decades, now received and had the opportunity in creative activities,” she writes.

-Kashuba-Volvach (in one sentence) is the only person to mention Leon Trotsky, co-leader of the Bolshevik Revolution alongside Vladimir Lenin, explaining how the reorganisation of higher education institutions beginning in 1924 and the mass purges that followed was “aimed at driving out the left opposition led by Leon Trotsky.”
+Kashuba-Volvach (in one sentence) is the only person to mention Leon Trotsky, co-leader of the Bolshevik Revolution alongside Vladimir Lenin, explaining how the reorganisation of higher education institutions beginning in 1924 and the mass purges that followed were “aimed at driving out the left opposition led by Leon Trotsky.”
 But that’s all there is.

 Leon Trotsky and his supporters—including many of the most important leaders of the Russian Revolution—formed the Left Opposition in October 1923.
 Trotsky, born in Ukraine and the most active participant in socialist politics of the early twentieth century and an insightful analyst of cultural questions, is otherwise expunged.